vega/vega-label/README.md

     - If it cannot place the label, Vega-Label will try to place label with offset value 1 inside its mark.
       - **Note**: label will be placed inside its mark if offset is negative.

-- `avoidMarks`: list of data of mark; labels will not collide with these marks
+- `avoidMarks`: list of data of mark; labels will not collide with these marks.

 - `padding`: the amount of pixels label can extend pass chart bounding box.